PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

 - Hesitation at different stages of your funnel.
 - How your users are interacting with individual elements of your product.

-Hotjar and Fullstory are popular products in this segment, but they're expensive, inflexible, and primarily designed with marketing teams.
+Hotjar and Fullstory are popular session replay products, but they're expensive, inflexible, and primarily designed with marketing teams.
 In this guide, we're looking at the best free and open-source session replay tools, which often offer the same features (or more) for less.

 > **Changelog:**
 >